puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

         thias-ntp        Network Time Protocol...                                    @thias        ntp ntpd warriornew-ntp   ntp setup                                                   @warriornew   ntp

-We want `puppetlabs-ntp`, which is a module that is a PE-supported module.
-You can view detailed info about the module on the Forge page you just visited <http://forge.puppetlabs.com/puppetlabs/ntp>.
+We want `puppetlabs-ntp`, which is the Puppet Labs supported ntp module.
+You can view detailed info about the module in the "Read Me" on the Forge page you just visited <http://forge.puppetlabs.com/puppetlabs/ntp>.

 You can also do a similar search for `registry`, which should find the other module we'll be using.

 * Install the first module by running `puppet module install puppetlabs-ntp`:

         Preparing to install into /etc/puppetlabs/puppet/modules ...